aws-samples/amazon-codewhisperer-usage-analyzer/README.md

 ## Deploying

-*Please note that this solution will need to be deployed into the same account as your CodeWhisperer Professional profile was configured.*
+*Please note that this solution will need to be deployed into the same account as your CodeWhisperer Professional profile was configured.
+Currently this stack must be deployed in us-east-1 as CodeWhisperer Professional events are only accessible from this region*

 1. Clone the repository
 2. Install the AWS Cloud Developer Kit (AWS CDK).
 Full instructions can be found [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install).
 ```
 npm install -g aws-cdk
 ```
 3. Install dependencies
 ```
 pip install -r requirements.txt
 ```